Bourkies/Firebase-Bingo-Platform/Project Refactoring & Modernization Plan.md

 │   │
 │   ├── components/
 │   │   ├── Navbar.js             \# Logic for the new universal navbar
+│   │   ├── Scoreboard.js         \# NEW: Centralized scoreboard calculation and rendering
-│   │   └── TileRenderer.js       \# Shared tile rendering logic
+│   │   ├── TileRenderer.js       \# Shared tile rendering logic
 │   │   └── FormBuilder.js        \# NEW: Generates forms from a schema for the setup page
 │   │
 │   └── pages/
 │       ├── indexController.js    \# Logic unique to index.html